abcdvvvv/Automatic-distillation-sequence-synthesis-framework/README.md

 [Links to this page](https://github.com/abcdvvvv/Automatic-distillation-sequence-synthesis-framework)

+### name2struct.m

+Use this file to define the components or groups to be separated.
+Please refer to sample case3.bkp for the format.
+Non-products are defined as 0, pure substance products are defined as 1, and mixture products are defined as 2.

+You can specify the default pressure and the default recovery rate with the structure ```gen_rule{1}```.
+You can also specify the recovery rate for a substance.

+If you want to use more than one set of utilities, specify the set of utilities in this file, e.g. ```utility_set=2;``` then define them in utilities.m.

 ## Publish your site

 Your first GitHub Pages website is automatically published at: `https://your-username.github.io/`, where "your-username," is your personal username on GitHub.
 The HTML file—called `index.html`—is rendered as the home page and you'll be making changes to this file in the next step.